fullmetalpanzer/fullmetalpanzer.github.io/about.md

 ![]({{ site.url }}assets/studio.jpg)

 We located in a city called Wuxi -- 100 miles away from Shanghai.
+If you live in China or just pass by, welcome to visit us and have a try.

 ## Contact

-## Comission & Order
+## Commission & Order